djsmisc/pinguino32/ide/x.4/extra/EasyPack-doc/scripts/Readme.txt

 Packaging:
 1. Copy setup.py, m.bat, msvcp90.dll to original Pinguino root folder (existing pinguino_start.bat).
-2. Edit m.bat.
+2. Edit m.bat copied.
    Specify REV,VERSION,REL_DATE,PYTHON_DIR,ZIP7_EXE variables.
 3. Open MS-DOS command line window, change your folder to original Pinguino root folder and execute 'm.bat'.
-   Target Pinguino folder is ..\x4-easy-revNNN.
+   The target Pinguino folder is ..\x4-easy-revNNN.
 (NNN is revision number)
 4. If you'd like to make 7z archive package, execute 'm.bat r' in command line window.
-   The archive file will generated in the parent folder.
+   The archive file will be generated in the parent folder.

+Making update pack:
+ If you make a update package with new differential files to EasyPack released,
+ rewrite the content of extra\EasyPack-doc\revision.txt to i.e.
+ '872 - Updated EasyPack' so on.